MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 You should consider scaling to an appropriate tier of the resource (rightsizing), or consider deploying more apps to the same provisioned resources.

 Customers are recommended to make applications more efficient to utilize the datacenter capacity in the best way possible.
-Sustainability is a shared responsibility goal that needs to combine the efforts of both the cloud provider and the customers designing and implementing applications hosted in the global datacenters.
+Sustainability is a shared responsibility goal that needs to combine the efforts of both the cloud provider and the customers designing and implementing applications.

 ## Next steps